pjliddy/js-javascripting-study/README.md

 ## Instructions

+This study is for your benefit.
+We do not expect a pull request.
+Do not fork and clone.
+Instead, follow these directions (in order!):

 1. Install `javascripting`

     ```sh
     npm install -g javascripting
     ```

-1. Make a directory to store your work and move into that directory.
+1. Make a directory, `~/wdi/studies/javascripting` to store your work and move into that directory.
 1. Initialize a new git repository in that directory.
 1. Create a README ([example](https://github.com/jrhorn424/javascripting))
 1. Add and commit the README, create a remote on GitHub, and push.
+1. Make and checkout a branch to work on.
 1. Run `javascripting` from the command line and follow the instructions.
 1. As you work, commit early and often.